skrcode/jaipilot-cli/README.md

 jaipilot verify
 ```

-You can also use JAIPilot alongside coding agents like Claude Code, Cursor, or Codex.
 Ask the agent to keep running `jaipilot verify`, inspect the failures, add or improve tests, and repeat until coverage and mutation results are maximized.

 Set thresholds explicitly: